vacp2p/rfc/content/docs/rfcs/70/README.md

 $$ OPK = opk\cdot G $$

-Before sending an initial message to Bob, Alice will generate an AD vector as described in the documentation:
+Before sending an initial message to Bob, Alice MUST generate an AD vector as described in the documentation:

 $$ AD = Encode(IK_A)|| Encode(IK_B) $$

-Alice will also need to generate ephemeral key pairs (ek, EK) following the above mechanisms, that is: ek is a random integer modulo p, and EK is the associated public key obtained from the product
+Alice MUST generate ephemeral key pairs (ek, EK) following the above mechanisms, that is: ek is a random integer modulo p, and EK is the associated public key obtained from the product

 $$ EK = ek \cdot G $$